RAKETOMET135/HauntedIsland/README.md

 **Visiting a village can greatly improve the survival chances.
 Trade with local villagers to obtain special items or just sell wood and other stuff for gold.**

-**Players can expirience rain or just use it for watering seeds.
+**Players can experience rain or just use it for watering seeds.
 The choice is theirs.**

 **There are 3 difficulties that they can chose from: Sanbox, Normal and Nightmare.
 Nightmare is designed to test the true survival instincts of players.
 All things are made to be more diffcult.**